 Activision Blizzard is a titan of the games industry – but if the multi-billion dollar company once have seemed untouchable; that is far from the case now.
 Since California’s Department of Fair Employment and Housing filed a lawsuit against the company following a two-year investigation, allegations of workplace toxicity, gender discrimination, coercion and unequal pay have continued to come out, spawning several new lawsuits and, as of September 2021, a Federal investigation by the US Securities and Exchange Commission.

 Now, the multinational company is in turmoil, with changes are occurring at every level, from executive to in-game.
-The Activision Blizzard lawsuits are the biggest news in the games industry this year, with new findings, lawsuits and responses coming out almost every day.
-Here, we are keeping a running timeline of all the events surrounding Activision Blizzard, which we will continue to update as the cases unfold.
+The latest change is a massive one – the company is in the process of being purchased by Microsoft, to the tune of US $68.7 billion (AU $95.6 billion).
+Here, we are keeping a running timeline of all the events surrounding Activision Blizzard, which we will continue to update as they unfold.

 - The State of California’s Department of Fair Employment and Housing (DFEH) files a lawsuit against Activision Blizzard Inc, following a two year investigation and a failed mediation attempt.